 Your IT manager or IT service provider should be able to provide help and guidance about protections already on your IT and phone systems and equipment and additional steps that could be considered.

-On line safety and security at the national level is the portfolio responsibility of the Department of Broadband, Communications and the Digital Economy (DBCDE).
-DBCDE provides information about the Government’s ongoing commitment to providing a safe online environment for all families and community members.
+On line safety and security at the national level is the portfolio responsibility of the Department of Communications.
+The Department of Communications provides information about the Government’s ongoing commitment to providing a safe online environment for all families and community members.